aws/eks-anywhere/docs/content/en/docs/clustermgmt/security/manually-renew-certs.md

 ### What do I do if my local kubeconfig has expired?

 Your local kubeconfig used to interact with the cluster contains a certificate that expires after 1 year.
-When you rotate cluster certificates a new kubeconfig with a new certificate is created as a Secret in the cluster.
-If you do not retrieve the new kubeconfig and your local kubeconfig certificate expires you will receive the following error:
+When you rotate cluster certificates, a new kubeconfig with a new certificate is created as a Secret in the cluster.
+If you do not retrieve the new kubeconfig and your local kubeconfig certificate expires, you will receive the following error:

 ```
 Error: Couldn't get current Server API group list: the server has asked for the client to provide credentials error: you must be logged in to the server.